Asbestos trust funds are permanently supplied with money by the liable companies to ensure that claimants will receive the compensation they deserve

 An experienced attorney specialized in asbestos litigation cases can help you tremendously through the process of filing a claim and can also negotiate with the trust funds to obtain the maximum compensation for you.

 A formal diagnosis supporting the causal relationship between your disease and occupational exposure to asbestos is crucial for your claim to be deemed valid following submission.

 You will be required to provide your lawyer with documents that clearly state that you were an employee of the company in question, what your job entailed, as well as the period of time you had worked there.

 It may take from several months to over one year to be awarded the financial compensation you are entitled to and thus, patience is essential.
 However, a lawyer with significant experience in asbestos cases may be able to speed up the process considerably.

-If you are struggling with a disease which developed as a result of workplace asbestos exposure, we strongly encourage you to take legal action.
+If you are struggling with a disease that developed as a result of workplace asbestos exposure, we strongly encourage you to take legal action.
 Within the past 25 years, the diligent attorneys at Environmental Litigation Group, P.C. have recovered $1.4 billion for over 25,000 asbestos victims and their families.
-Please contact our office at 205.328.9200 and we will further advise you.